 We’ll ask our PhD programmes to take innovative approaches to protect students’ mental health, and to commit to sharing best practice.

 We’ve recently published a new policy on bullying and harassment in which we set out what we expect from researchers and the organisations we fund.
-It sits alongside our policies on good research practice and research misconduct.
+It sits alongside our policies on the responsible conduct of research and research misconduct.

 - July 2018: we’ll publish the scheme guidance